What kind of insurance are you looking for?

 Collision insurance differs from the property damage liability component in that the latter is intended to pay for damage you cause to other peoples’ cars.
 Your collision insurance will not cover damage or injury inflicted upon other drivers.
 Nor will it cover theft or vandalism, which is covered by comprehensive insurance.

 Comprehensive insurance, also called simply comp insurance, protects not only against vandalism caused by the lone hooligan but also large-scale disruptions like riots.
 You’ll be protected against everything from glass breakage to missiles blowing up your car.
+It also protects against theft of your vehicle (but not theft of the items within, which is covered by your homeowners or renters insurance).
 As with collision insurance, it may be optional in your state but required if you lease or rent your car.

 Although comprehensive insurance will pay you for the cost of your car when it’s stolen, your car insurance carrier may deduct the amount by which the car has depreciated from its value before determining how much to pay you.
 This is called paying you the actual cash value of the car.